cmeng-git/atalk-android/aTalk/jni/static_library_built/openssl/README.md

 ### Build For Android
 - Follow the instructions below to build libopenssl for android
-- aTalk v2.6.1 release is compatible with libopenssl-1.1.1k<br/>
+- aTalk v2.6.1 or later release is compatible with libopenssl-1.1.1k<br/>
-- When you first exec build-libopenssl4android.sh, it applies the required patches to libopenssl<br/>
+- When you first exec build-libopenssl4android.sh, it applies the required patches if any to libopenssl<br/>
-  Note: the patches defined in libopenssl_patch.sh is for libopenssl-1.0.2<br/>
+  Note: the patches defined in libopenssl_patch.sh are for libopenssl-1.0.2<br/>

 The ./build-openssl4android.sh script builds both the static libcrypto.a and libssl.a for the various architectures<br/>
 as defined in ./_settings.sh i.e. ABIS=("armeabi-v7a" "arm64-v8a" "x86" "x86_64")<br/>